Warner Bros./National Geographic Films/Paramount Classics

 11. "An Inconvenient Truth" (2006) - $24.1 million

-Davis Guggenheim's documentary spotlighting Al Gore's plea to alert the world to the effects of global warming and climate change went on to win two Oscars and earn a sequel.
+Davis Guggenheim's documentary spotlighting former Vice President Al Gore's plea to alert the world to the effects of global warming and climate change went on to win two Oscars and earn a sequel.

 10. "Sicko" (2007) - $24.5 million

-Another Michael Moore movie to crack the list, "Sicko" was Moore's look at the healthcare industry in America compared to other nations, with Moore sailing sick veterans down to Cuba to receive care they couldn't receive at home.
+Another Michael Moore movie to crack the list, "Sicko" was Moore's look at the healthcare industry in America compared to other nations, with Moore sailing sick veterans down to Cuba to receive the care they couldn't have had at home.